ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 module can now be run on the remote server either directly through Powershell or through an IDE.

-There are multiple IDE's that can be used to debug a Powershell script, two of the most popular are
+There are multiple IDEs that can be used to debug a Powershell script, two of the most popular are

 - `Powershell ISE`_